Slimer210/python-music-player/README.md

 # python-music-player
 This is my very first project!
-It is working fine but I will make some changes later.
+You can use this player to play mp3 and flac files.
+More extension will added.
 --------------------------------------------------------------------------------------------------
 Python Music Player
 ===================